DCKT/Smart.js/README.md

 ## What is Smart.js ?

-Smart is a clever web framework for building web application quickly.
-He is inspired on the Ember.js conventions, pass some routes to the application and Smart will search the Controller and the view associated.
+Smart is a clever lightweight web framework for building web application quickly.
+He is inspired from the Ember.js conventions, you just need to pass some routes to the application and Smart will search the Controller (if it exists) and the view associated.
 Smart use Handlebars as template engine and can handle SCSS.